ccjmne/blog/content/flight-manual/shell-redirection-101.md

 ### Here Document: `<<`

-The `<<` operator redirects a _here document_ (abbreviated `HEREDOC`) to `FD 0`.
-A here document is a way to provide input to a command directly within the script or command line, rather than from a separate file.
+The `<<` operator redirects a _here document_ (often abbreviated `HEREDOC`) to `FD 0`.
+A _here document_ provides input to a command directly within the script or command line, rather than from a separate file.
 For instance, you can use it to sort a list of items without having to create a separate file:

 ```sh
 sort <<EOF